Dogfighting DNA Database

 VanKavage's Numerous Roles

 This question led us to the 2008 tax records of AFF, which show that VanKavage is a board member (See: 2009 990-PF).
 The records also show that AFF provided $27,500 to the lawyer representing Sonya Dias in her case against the City and County of Denver.
 The Dias case was initially dismissed but continues to lurch on.
-The point is, VanKavage is the leading vocalist of the anti-BSL movement in the U.S. and Berkey's private wealth and Best Friends empower her voice.
+The point is, VanKavage is the leading vocalist of the anti-BSL movement and Berkey's private wealth and Best Friends empower her voice.

 It must also be pointed out that the 2008 tax return -- which was not filed until May 2010 -- shows that VanKavage resides at "51 Odom, Collinsville, NY 62234."
 Yet, no such address exists, at least not in the State of New York.
 VanKavage operates out of Illinois, is employed by Best Friends of Utah and lists a New York state address on the document.
 51 Odom, Collinsville is a location in Illinois that VanKavage listed as her residence during the 2007 to 2008 time period.